This article relates only to the industrial/mechanical industry!

 Oleg is a founder of OpenBOM.
 Now this was the first time I found that the PLM folks did not tie the BOM to a specific assembly.
 This program is basically a company part catalog.
 It seems to be a bit silly since they already have all the parts/assemblies documented and available.
 I describe the problem with the moniker "BOM" defining two confusing processes under Assembly Documentation.
 BOM is not even an industrial/mechanical engineering term.

 I seem to be the only one that has any contrary view on PLM and MBE.
 But then the Millennial engineers have never worked in an effective engineering system and truly do not know any better.
 Engineering management is the least curious group, they just seem to accept anything!

 Funny little aside it took me half an hour to

 These folks are nuts about "DATA" wasn't he a character on Star Trek??
 LOL

 Sadly, the word "DATA" doesn't really work in engineering/manufacturing.
 Engineering runs on documents.
-What ever form it is: The drawing, the AID, the 3D model or the PMI.
+What ever form it is: The drawing, the model/AID or the PMI.

 Engineering Documentation is the only thing that has to be managed.